-Pet policy: Pets are welcome on both outdoor patios, and at the picnic tables in the yard.
+Pet policy: Leashed pets are welcome on both outdoor patios, and at the picnic tables in the yard.

-Twisted Pine Winery & Tasting Room – 124 E Main Street, Hill City
+Twisted Pine Winery & Tasting Room – 124 E Main Street in Hill City

 If you’re short on time, or just can’t decide which pet friendly breweries and wineries to hit, make a stop at Twisted Pine.
 They don’t produce their own wines, but carry a wide selection of local wines and beers for tasting.
 Narrow down the options here, and then go visit your favorites!
 You’ll also find gifts, oils and vinegars, and snacks.

-Pet policy: Well-behaved pets are welcome in the tasting room and on the sidewalk patio.
+Pet policy: Well-behaved, leashed pets are welcome in the tasting room and on the sidewalk patio.

 Time for another scenic drive!
 From Hill City, enjoy the views on the way to Custer by following Hwy 89.
 If you have a bit longer, the spectacular Needles Highway splits off part way down Hwy 89 and will take you into Custer State Park, where you can catch Hwy 16 back to Custer.

 Mt.
 Rushmore Brewing Company – 140 Mt.
-Rushmore Road, Custer
+Rushmore Road in Custer

-This new brewery is bringing locally hand-crafted artisanal ales to Custer.
+Mt.
+Rushmore Brewing brings locally hand-crafted artisanal ales to Custer.
 Featuring a direct-draw tap system – it doesn’t get any fresher than that! – and 24 rotating taps with other Black Hills craft beers.
 They also offer a full bar and an extensive pub menu downstairs.
 For more food options, head upstairs to the Pounding Fathers Restaurant.

-Pet policy: Pets are welcome on the large, partially covered outdoor deck.
+Pet policy: Pets are welcome to join you on the patio.